 Some people complain that the legitimate winner of the trials, Roxy doesn't get enough screen time.
 But this movie was about being unconventional.
 Galahad's pick was obviously unlike the other candidates from the very beginning.
 Eggsy shouldn't have become a Kingsman the normal way, it would have undermined the point of making unconventional choices.
 The film is trying to highlight the path of the unconventional route, not the "winner".

 Before the drinks are discovered to be drugged, Eggsy notes that the champagne tastes awful.
 Although this is dismissed as a flirting/conversation technique, it implies that he knew something was wrong with the drink, foreshadowing the next scene.
+Made even cooler when the other characters in the scene dismiss Eggsy's comment, saying "it's an acquired taste," implying that they just don't think he's used to fancy drinks like champagne.
+The way the scene turns out, Eggsy's street smarts were the only warning they had that the drinks were drugged.

 In Arthurian legends, Lancelot is seen as the cause of the end of Arthur and his kingdom.
 Fittingly, Lancelot's death was the catalyst for the film's events, eventually leading to the downfall of Kingsman's Arthur and his old-fashioned way of running the organization.